yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 Since the implementation is incorrect (the lock should not be present at all), but a lot of existing yuzu code depends on it, byte[] instead {{< gh-hovercard "11327" "avoids locking only around calls to socket interfaces," >}} avoiding a deadlock when Skyline's TCP logger is active.
 More work remains to be done to remove this service lock once and for all.

-With these changes, the Skyline framework is operative, but a bit more work was needed to get ARCropolis up and running, and the Smash modding community happy.
+With these changes, the Skyline framework is operational, but a bit more work was needed to get ARCropolis up and running, and the Smash modding community happy.
 Thankfully, byte[] didn’t stop there, and continued implementing the required changes.

 ARCropolis used to incorrectly initiate the handshake when connecting to an SSL/TLS socket without first setting a hostname.